TU Muscae

-TU Muscae, also known as HD100213, is an eclipsing binary star in the constellation Musca.
+TU Muscae, also known as HD 100213, is an eclipsing binary star in the constellation Musca.
 Its apparent magnitude ranges from 8.17 to 8.75 over around 1.4 days.

 Physical description

 TU Muscae is a remote binary star system made up of two hot luminous blue main sequence stars of spectral types O7.5V and O9.5V, with masses 23 and 15 times that of the Sun.
 The stars are so close that they are in contact with each other (overcontact binary) and are classed as a Beta Lyrae variable as their light varies from earth as they eclipse each other.
 The spectra indicate they are hot stars, with surface temperatures of roughly 37200 and 34700 K respectively.
 They are both still on the main sequence of star evolution, burning their core hydrogen.
 Astronomers Laura Penny and Cynthia Ouszt proposed the two were originally more equal in size but as they became close enough so that material from the less massive star began transferring to the more massive star via Roche-lobe overflow.
 However they concede that figuring out the evolution of interacting massive binary systems is "a little like trying to unspill milk".
 The system is thought to be around 4.8 kiloparsecs (~15500 light-years) distant.

 The period of the magnitude change is increasing, and has been calculated as lengthening by 3.46 seconds a century.
 This could be due to material from the less massive star being transferred to the more massive one, or there could be a third or fourth as yet undetected star in the multiple star system influencing the orbit.
 These stars have not been seen as they are much less luminous than the two main stars.